graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 with `200` status code.

-Note: Using `4xx` and `5xx` status codes in this situation is not recommended - since no {GraphQL request error} has occurred it is seen as a "partial response".
+Note: Using `4xx` and `5xx` status codes in this situation is not recommended - since no _GraphQL request error_ has occurred it is seen as a "partial response".

 If the GraphQL response does not contain the {data} entry then the server MUST